Position: Specialist, Intervenor for the Deafblind Community

 - Adheres to the Code of Ethics and Code of Conduct set forth by the Deafblind Community Services Program.

 - A diploma or degree in intervention for Deafblind individuals or related work experience in the field of Deafblindness would be an asset.

-- Demonstrated knowledge or understanding in alternate formats of communications i.e. Two Hand Manual, American Sign Language, Fingerspelling, and a willingness to learn Braille.
+- Experience or a willingness to learn and practice alternate formats of communications i.e. Two Hand Manual, American Sign Language, etc.

 - Good command of relevant computer applications.